Skip to Content

 Yes, life insurance usually pays out for deaths by natural causes.
 A ‘natural’ death means things like accidents, most illnesses or old age.

 The death must occur during the cover period.
 If you have a term life insurance policy and die after it ends, your life insurance payout will not be made.
-You also need to keep paying your premiums or the cover will get cancelled and you cannot claim on it.
+You also need to keep paying your premiums or the cover will get cancelled and your loved ones cannot claim on it.

-Life insurance may also payout for ‘unnatural deaths’ too.
+Life insurance may also payout for ‘unnatural deaths’ too – like accidents from a high-risk occupation or hobby.
 But you should always check your policy to know what is and isn’t covered.

 Does life insurance pay out for terminal illness?

-Yes, life insurance policies do usually pay out for terminal illnesses.
-But the diagnosis has to come after your plan begins.
-Insurers are unlikely to provide cover if you’ve been diagnosed with a terminal illness.
+Yes, life insurance policies do usually pay out for terminal illnesses, but the diagnosis has to come after your plan begins.
+Insurers are unlikely to provide cover if you’ve already been diagnosed with a terminal illness.

-If you get diagnosed with a terminal illness in that time, the insurer reserves the right to do extra checks.
-This is because they’ll want to verify if the plan holder already knew they were ill.
+If you get diagnosed with a terminal illness while covered, the insurer reserves the right to do extra checks.
+This is because they’ll want to verify if you, as the plan holder, already knew you were ill.

-Some life insurance policies let terminally ill people withdraw the money.
-This can help with medical expenses or lost income.
+Some life insurance policies let terminally ill people withdraw the money after their diagnosis..
+This can help with medical expenses or lost income caused by illness.
 If you think this could be helpful, ask the insurer when you’re getting a quote.

 What to do with a life insurance payout

 The grief of a loved one dying is often overwhelming.
-It can be hard to make major financial decisions.
+It can be hard to make major financial decisions after hearing the news.
 If you’ve received a payout, it’s a good idea to leave the money in your account to begin with.
 Take the time to think about the best way to use it.
-Life insurance payouts can be used for:

 Relevant guides and articles